Release Notes

 Check out our Breaking Changes section for more information.

-Atlassian REST API Search Endpoints Deprecation
+Atlassian REST API search endpoints deprecation

 The following Jira Platform REST endpoints will be deprecated and no longer available for use after May 1st 2025: